🌈Hello, I’m Jo-Ku Cheng!

 pipeline

-Project Homepage | Hugging Face Dataset | Paper
+Project Homepage | Hugging Face Logo Dataset | Paper Video

 • Designed a multimodal framework integrating visual features and geometric formal languages for solving complex geometry problems.